leolca/clscripts/README.md

 ## windowentropy.sh <a name="windowentropy"></a>
 Compute the entropy along windows of a text file.
 You must provide the number of desided windows.
 It will slice the text into windows and compute the entropy inside each window.
 The text length might be linearly (fixed window length) or logarithmically (logarithmically growing window length) subdivided into windows.
-The text is sudivided into windows by counting the number of tokens (line, word or character).
+The text is subdivided into windows by counting the number of tokens (line, word or character).

 This script uses [windowindex.py] (define window boundaries), [getwindow.sh] (extract text according to the boundaries given), [wordcounttfl.sh] (count words) and [entropy.py] (compute entropy).

 ### parameters
 * **-i** or **--input-file**: input file name
 * **-n** or **--num-windows**: number of windows used in the analysis
-* **-s** or **--scale-windows**: specify wether the windows are linearly (linear) or logarithmically (log) scaled
+* **-s** or **--scale-windows**: specify whether the windows are linearly (linear) or logarithmically (log) scaled
 * **-c** or **--cum-window**: specify whether to use sliding windows or cumulative windows
 * **-t** or **--token**: specify which unity will be used as token (line, word, char) to define window boundaries